 Step 6: Accepting or rejecting a user story

-- What did you expect and what did actually happen?
+- What did I expect and what did actually happen?

 - What cases worked and what cases didn't work as expected?